HScheiber/STAT545-hw-Scheiber-Hayden/README.md

   \- Banksy

 ## How I made this file
-This file is a description of how I made changes to my README.md and hw01_gapminder.Rmd files...
+This is a description of how I made changes to my README.md and hw01_gapminder.Rmd files.

 For the README.md file, I initially worked directly on github, making small edits and committing them within the repository.
 I found this process cumbersome as I couldn't see whether or not the changes I made would properly be compiled by markdown.
 Soon after I switched to working in Rstudio and commiting/pushing to git fro there.
 I found that the workflow was much smoother.